 Reusable Leg Weight

-Weigh out 1 to 1 1/2 lbs. of beans on a food scale.
-This amount of beans will fit best into your tube sock.
-Save the beans in a bowl.
-Weigh out a second, equal weight of beans.
+Start by weighing out 1 to 1/2 pounds of dried beans on a food scale.
+This amount of beans will fit best into a tube sock.
+Weigh out another equal portion for the second weight.

 Disposable Leg Weight

 Homemade mini sand bags are another way to add weight to your legs.
 The plastic bags are convenient and non porous, but they will likely tear after a few uses.

 To make the weights, fill two sealable plastic bags with sand.
 Weigh the bags on a food scale and adjust until they are of equal weight.

 Hold the bag on your ankle.
 Wrap a first-aid bandage around it to secure it in place.
 Ensure that the sand bag will stay in place, but take care not to wrap too tightly because this can cause your foot to go numb.
 Secure the end of the bandage with first-aid tape, Sweet recommends.